 Scrap metal shredders break down large pieces of metal into smaller particles.
-They achieve this goal by using heavy-duty hammers that spin and break down metal, effectively shredding it before discharging the remnants.
+They achieve this goal using heavy-duty hammers that spin and break down metal, effectively shredding it before discharging the remnants.
 Junk cars that have been crushed can be fed into the metal shredder, where they'll love through a feeder pipe into the shredding chamber.

 What is the Power of a Scrap Metal Shredder?

-This type of ultra-powerful shredder requires a great deal of maintenance, often resulting in the hammers needing to be replaced multiple times a week due to the intense wear and tear on the machine.
+This ultra-powerful shredder requires a great deal of maintenance, often resulting in the hammers needing to be replaced multiple times a week due to the intense wear and tear on the machine.
 This isn't ideal for many operations, though it can be worthwhile for those who need the high-intensity, high output of this type of metal shredder.

 Metal shredders can run on either diesel or be electrically driven.
-Some systems, such as the one on the Thor 2121 K can be run up to 400 kW without load.
-The lower the speed of the rotor, the more energy efficient a scrap metal shredder will be.
+Some systems, such as the one on the Thor 2121 K, can be run up to 400 kW without load.
+The lower the speed of the rotor, the more energy-efficient a scrap metal shredder will be.

 What Are the Types of Metal Shredders?